dhnair/master-python/docs/Volume1_Foundations/76_zen_of_python_reflections.md

 # Capstone Project: File Manager CLI
-## Chapter 11: Zen of Python — Reflections from the Capstone
+## Chapter 76: Reflections from the Capstone - Zen of Python

 ### 1. Introduction
 At the heart of Python lies a guiding philosophy known as **The Zen of Python**, written by Tim Peters.